duccioa/RepData_PeerAssessment1/PA1_template.md

 ##Loading and preprocessing the data

 The first step is to download, unpack and read the data.
-We also load the package *lubridate*.

 ```r
 if(!file.exists("activity.zip")) {download.file("https://d396qusza40orc.cloudfront.net/repdata%2Fdata%2Factivity.zip", "activity.zip", method = "curl")}